Elder Care Injury Serving Clients In Utah & Surrounding Areas

 If you are a family member or friend of an older adult who has suffered neglect or abuse in a nursing home or other elder care facility, our team can help.
 At Elder Care Injury, our practice is exclusively devoted to standing up for the rights and best interests of those harmed in these situations.
 Our award-winning trial attorneys offer compassionate, thorough, and strong legal representation for victims and their families.

-Many Draper families find the process of reporting nursing home abuse challenging due to complex state regulations and uncertainty about where to turn.
-We help you navigate these requirements and can advise you on the next steps, including how to contact Utah's Office of Health Facility Licensing and Inspection, which oversees nursing home compliance in Salt Lake County.
-Our familiarity with local procedures allows us to provide relevant guidance to Draper residents who need support.
+Many families in Salt Lake County find the process of reporting nursing home abuse challenging due to complex state regulations and uncertainty about where to turn.
+We help you navigate these requirements and can advise you on the next steps, including how to contact Utah’s Office of Health Facility Licensing and Inspection, which oversees nursing home compliance statewide.
+Our familiarity with local procedures allows us to provide relevant, practical guidance to families who need support.

-Recognizing Signs of Nursing Home Neglect in Draper
+Recognizing Signs of Nursing Home Neglect in Utah

 Spotting neglect early protects vulnerable residents.
-Families in Draper should watch for changes in mood, unexplained bruises or injuries, sudden weight loss, dehydration, poor hygiene, or fearfulness around staff.
+Families should watch for changes in mood, unexplained bruises or injuries, sudden weight loss, dehydration, poor hygiene, or fearfulness around staff.
 A rapid health decline without a medical explanation may also raise concern.
 In Utah, early documentation and prompt action help families address these signs before serious harm occurs.
-Our attorneys can guide you in recognizing and gathering evidence related to these symptoms, making it easier for Draper families to protect their loved ones facing neglect.
+Our attorneys can guide you in recognizing and gathering evidence related to these symptoms, making it easier to protect your loved ones.

 Why Should You Hire Us?